AndrewH1188/go-tennis-ms1/README.md

 # Go Tennis System

-This is a website designed to help people interested in one on one tennis coaching recieve this online.
-By putting this service online it doesn't restrict where abouts the user is in the world or any problems like the pandemic of which we are currently facing.
-Also this will help users with their own video. diary so they can see how much they have progressed.
+This is a website designed to help people interested in one on one tennis coaching receive this online.
+By putting this service online it doesn't restrict where the user is in the world or any problems like the pandemic of which we are currently facing.
+Also this will help users with their own video diary so they can see how much they have progressed.

 ## Showcase
 ![responsive-screenshot](assets/images/testing/go-responsiveness.jpeg)